j-mohammadi/RL-RacingCar/README.md

 ## Conclusion of the project

 While results have been quite difficult to obtain due to the many hyperparameters to tune, I am very happy with the final result.
-The training time is quite small (less than an hour for final result shown in the GIF).
+The training time is quite small (less than an hour for the final result shown in the GIF).
 In order to further improvements to the project, one can train the neural network longer, try different rewards functions taking into account for example the distance to the walls or even add another neural network architecture.